GeorgeBelanger/lambda-pairbnb/README.md

     - I read here that this is because react router uses BrowserRouter in a client side app and Static or ServerRouter on the serverside app https://github.com/ReactTraining/react-router/issues/4042
     @ I had to move BrowserRouter from app to index so it is only used in client fired apps and now I only have 1 router with each side I fire.
   @ I now see html so my react code is working
-    | No CSS
-      - Says mimetype is 'text/html' and not css mimetype
+    | No CSS Says mimetype is 'text/html' and not css mimetype
       - Says canceled in the network tab
+      - Some said that <base href="/"> had an effect
+      - Tried putting the CSS in the serverless-http routes
+      - Says that .css files give mimetype text/css but .html files give text/html so my css is going into an html file somewhere???
+The extension for the route is .css
     | No GraphQL Listings
     | No Js outside of the react js
       - All my js respond with 404 twice